Napoleon Dynamite: Plot

-Pedro decides to run for class president, pitting him against Summer.
-The two factions put up flyers and hand out trinkets to students to attract voters.
-To increase their respect by demonstrating "skills," Napoleon and Pedro enter a Future Farmers of America competition, grading milk and cow udders.
-They do well and win medals, but this does little for their popularity.
-Incidentally, Napoleon visits a thrift store and buys an instructional dance videotape called D-Qwon's Dance Grooves.
+Pedro runs against Summer for class president.
+The two factions put up flyers and hand out trinkets to attract voters.
+To demonstrate their "skills" and increase their respect around the school, Napoleon and Pedro enter a Future Farmers of America competition, grading milk and cow udders.
+They win medals, but it does little for their popularity.

-Kip's girlfriend, LaFawnduh, arrives from Detroit and gives him an urban makeover, outfitting him in hip-hop regalia.
-Seeing that he is learning to dance, LaFawnduh gives Napoleon a mixtape.
+Napoleon buys an instructional dance videotape.
+Kip's girlfriend, LaFawnduh, arrives and gives him an urban makeover, outfitting him in hip-hop regalia.
+Seeing that Napoleon is learning to dance, LaFawnduh gives him a mixtape.

-Rico's ongoing sales scheme causes friction with Napoleon as he continues to spread embarrassing rumors about Napoleon to prospective customers.
-Rico tries to sell Deb a breast-enhancement product, claiming it was Napoleon's suggestion, which causes her to break off their friendship.
-His scheme ends after his sales pitch to the wife of the town's martial arts instructor, Rex, goes awry: Rex assaults Rico after unexpectedly arriving during his demonstration of the breast-enhancement product.
+Rico continues to spread embarrassing rumors about Napoleon to prospective customers.
+He tries to sell Deb a breast-enhancement product, claiming it was Napoleon's suggestion, causing her to break off their friendship.
+Napoleon confronts Rico and tells him to leave, but Rico refuses.
+His sales scheme ends when martial arts instructor Rex walks in on Rico demonstrating the breast-enhancement product on his wife, and assaults him.

-Summer gives a speech before the student body on election day, and then presents a dance skit to "Larger than Life" by the Backstreet Boys with a school club.
-A despondent Pedro gives an unimpressive speech after discovering he is also required to perform a skit.
-To save Pedro's campaign, Napoleon gives the sound engineer LaFawnduh's mixtape and spontaneously performs an elaborate dance routine to "Canned Heat" by Jamiroquai.
-Proving himself to be a skilled dancer, Napoleon's routine receives a standing ovation from students, stunning Summer and her boyfriend, Don.
+On Election Day, Summer gives a speech before the student body, and presents a dance skit to "Larger than Life" by the Backstreet Boys.
+Pedro gives a despondent speech after discovering he is also required to perform a skit.
+Napoleon gives the sound engineer LaFawnduh's mixtape and spontaneously performs a dance routine to "Canned Heat" by Jamiroquai as Pedro's skit.
+Napoleon's routine receives a standing ovation, stunning Summer and her boyfriend, Don Moser.

-Pedro becomes the class president, Kip and LaFawnduh leave on a bus for Michigan, Rico reunites with his estranged girlfriend, Grandma returns from the hospital, and Napoleon and Deb reconcile and play tetherball.
+Pedro becomes class president, Grandma returns from the hospital, Rico reunites with his girlfriend, Kip and LaFawnduh leave on a bus for Michigan and Napoleon and Deb reconcile and play tetherball together.

-In a post-credits scene set two months later, Kip and Lafawnduh get married, and Napoleon appears with a horse which the bride and groom ride out on.
+Two months later, Kip and LaFawnduh get married, and Napoleon arrives late at the wedding on a stallion which he tamed for Kip and LaFawnduh to ride out on.